Whether it’s the school holiday or the weekend, it’s important to get the kids outside and to stay active.

 Make a splash

 Take a dip in Hampstead Heath swimming ponds before exploring the heath and the wilds that inspired C.S.
 Lewis’ The Chronicles of Narnia.
-Kids over 10 can also try open water swimming in the Royal Docks – enjoy a unique swim in this historic area as Emirates Airline cable cars glide above you!
+Kids over 10 can also try open water swimming in the Royal Docks – enjoy a unique swim in this historic area as London cable cars glide above you!

 Geocaching is a real, outdoor adventure that’s happening all the time, all over the world!
 You can take the kids to any location and get searching. 🕵️♂️